Vaguery/multiguess-selection/README.md

 You might be concerned that there is an implicit bias here to select for "lots of guesses".
 That is, for programs that produce a big pile of stack items, in hopes of hitting it big with a lucky guess.
 But think this through: If these numbers are _random_, then they can't hold up to repeated scrutiny.
 And if they're _arbitrary_, then there's no way for them to be "lucky" unless that luck contains at least a little bit of a model of the target distribution... at least under evolutionary selection.
 It seems like these "multi-guess" approaches are no more prone to "cheating" than traditional approaches are prone to evolving solutions that "guess the right answer".

+### saving forgetful programs

-You'll recall that I said not to worry about _when_ a value appears on the stack, the "third" implicit objective of the traditional approach.
+You'll recall that I said not to worry about _when_ (in the course of a run) a "good" value appears on the stack, the "third" implicit objective of the traditional approach.
 In this example, I've just elided that.
-The same approach can make selection "even more gentle", by moving from `[depth error]` vectors to three-dimensional `[depth last-appearance error]` vectors.
-Here `last-appearance` represents that program execution step _before_ the "deadline" where a given value past appeared.
-So for example if a program gets the right answer on the next-to-last step _but then deletes it_, there can be selection pressure brought to bear to "fix the reversion bug" if the "right" value can be seen in the history of the salient stack.
+The same approach I've used in this little demo can be extended to make selection "even more gentle", by moving from `[depth error]` vectors to three-dimensional `[depth last-appearance error]` vectors.
+Here `last-appearance` represents the number of program execution steps _before_ the "deadline" where a given value last appeared.

+Consider for example a program that gets the right answer on the next-to-last step... _but then deletes it_.
+There can be selection pressure brought to bear to "fix the reversion bug" in this situation, if the "right" value can be seen in the history of the salient stack.

+In other words, this approach treats every value that _ever_ appears on the salient stack as a "guess", and the "best guesses" are the numbers that appear highest on that stack, at any time point in the course of the run, and which are closest in value to the target.

+You may be tempted to think, "What if a good answer appears on _some other_ stack?"
+Why not look and see?

 ### harder to map to traditional "fitness" scoring?